Top Reasons Why Your US Visa May Be Denied

 Unlawful Presence in US

-If you were denied permission to enter the United States under section 212(a)(9)(B)(i) of the Immigration and Nationality Act (INA), this means the visa rejection reasons is that you were considered to have been illegally present in the US.
+If you were denied permission to enter the United States under section 212(a)(9)(B)(i) of the Immigration and Nationality Act (INA), this means the visa rejection reason is that you were considered to have been illegally present in the US.

 You either:

-Stayed in the US past the expiration of your authorized period of stay without extending your stay, or
+• Stayed in the US past the expiration of your authorized period of stay without extending your stay, or

-Entered & remained in US sans obtaining the needed authorization from Customs & Border Protection.
+• Entered & remained in US sans obtaining the needed authorization from Customs & Border Protection.

-If you had been present in the US unlawfully for over 180 days yet below a year, you will not receive a visa for 3 years post departing the US.
+• If you have been present in the US unlawfully for over 180 days yet below a year, you will not receive a visa for 3 years post departing the US.
 Conversely, if you stayed in US illegally above 1 year, you will be incapable of getting a visa for a complete 10 years post leaving the US.

 Other Ineligibilities

-- Additionally to the aforesaid reasons for US visa denial; there are additional health-related grounds which can make someone disqualified.
+1. Additionally, to the aforesaid reasons for US visa denial; there are additional health-related grounds which can make someone disqualified.
 Specifically, those with these health conditions might not be given a visa

-- An applicant diagnosed with a contagious illness that is a public health concern.
+2. An applicant diagnosed with a contagious illness that is a public health concern.

-- An applicant who has a physical or mental illness, along with associated behavior, that has posed or could pose a danger to their own or others’ property, safety, or wellbeing, and this behavior is likely to recur or lead to further harmful actions.
+3. An applicant who has a physical or mental illness, along with associated behavior, that has posed or could pose a danger to their own or others’ property, safety, or wellbeing, and this behavior is likely to recur or lead to further harmful actions.

-- An applicant is determined to be a drug addict or abuser.
+4. An applicant is determined to be a drug addict or abuser.

 Criminal & Related Grounds